“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 It’s fitting then that the self-appointed champions of a city this broken should be suitably flawed themselves, and Batman and Jim Gordon are certainly that.
 These guys may be the stuff of modern myth, but in Batman: Year One, they remain disarmingly relatable.
 Much like in The Dark Knight Returns, Miller regularly contrasts Batman’s supernatural aura with the fallible man behind it.
 Unlike in that book – which saw a past-his-prime Bruce Wayne grappling with old age – here, the Caped Crusader is hobbled by inexperience.

-He’s not entirely without sin – an extra-marital affair dims Saint Jim’s halo somewhat – but he’s nevertheless somebody utterly committed to and capable of (as Miller puts it) “clean[ing] up a city that likes being dirty”, and fully deserving of Batman’s trust and respect.
+He’s not entirely without sin – an extra-marital affair dims Saint Jim’s halo somewhat – but he’s utterly committed to and capable of (as Miller puts it) “clean[ing] up a city that likes being dirty”, which makes him fully deserving of Batman’s trust and respect.
+And that’s an aspect of Batman: Year One that doesn’t get discussed enough: how Miller’s depictions of Batman, Gordon, and their crimefighting partnership make sense of the Dark Knight’s inherently ridiculous world.

 Not a reinvention but a reminder

-By now it’s plain to see that, with Batman: Year One, Miller, Mazzucchelli and Lewis achieved something truly special and rarely seen in popular entertainment.
-Yet in DC Comics Year By Year: A Visual Chronicle, Miller downplays just how much heavy-lifting the creative team had to do to revitalise the character.
+With Batman: Year One, Miller, Mazzucchelli, and Lewis achieved something truly special.
+Yet in DC Comics Year By Year: A Visual Chronicle, Miller downplayed just how much heavy-lifting the creative team did to revitalise the character.
+According to Miller, what existed already was “good enough”; all he needed to do was give the character’s rich history a slight facelift.
+In short: Batman was pretty great already.

 Agree?
 Disagree?
 Let me know in the comments below or on Twitter or Facebook!

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.